Axial meson exchange and the $Z_c(3900)$ and $Z_{cs}(3985)$ resonances as heavy hadron molecules: Description of the new

-The couplings of the scalar meson are not only important for a unified molecular description of the $Z_c(3900)$ and $Z_{cs}(3985)$, but also for the new strange hidden-charm pentaquark $P_{cs}(4459)$~\cite{Aaij:2020gdg} when considered in comparison to the other three molecular pentaquark candidates the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$~\cite{Aaij:2019vzc}.
+The strange and non-strange couplings of the scalar meson are not only important for a unified molecular description of the $Z_c(3900)$ and $Z_{cs}(3985)$, but also for the new strange hidden-charm pentaquark $P_{cs}(4459)$~\cite{Aaij:2020gdg} when considered in comparison to the other three molecular pentaquark candidates: the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$~\cite{Aaij:2019vzc}.

 The $P_{cs}(4459)$ is $19.2\,{\rm MeV}$ below the $\bar{D}^* \Xi_c$ threshold --- $4478.0\,{\rm MeV}$ in the isospin symmetric limit ---, which is why the $P_{cs}(4459)$ has been conjectured to be a $\bar{D}^* \Xi_c$ molecule~\cite{Chen:2020uif,Peng:2020hql,Chen:2020kco,Liu:2020hcv,Zhu:2021lhd}.
 The charmed baryon $\Xi_c$ is a flavor antitriplet with quark content $c s u$ ($\Xi_c^+$) and $c s d$ ($\Xi_c^0$), where the light-quark pair within the $\Xi_c$ is in a $S_L = 0$ configuration, with $S_L$ the total light-quark spin.
-As a consequence pion exchange, axial meson exchange and the M1 part of vector meson exchange do not contribute to the $\bar{D}^* \Xi_c$ interaction.
+As a consequence, pion exchange, axial meson exchange and the M1 part of vector meson exchange do not contribute to the $\bar{D}^* \Xi_c$ interaction.
 This observation also applies to the $\bar{D} \Sigma_c$ system~\cite{Chen:2019bip,Chen:2019asm,He:2019ify,Liu:2019tjn,Shimizu:2019ptd,Guo:2019kdc,Xiao:2019aya,Fernandez-Ramirez:2019koa,Wu:2019rog,Valderrama:2019chc}, which is the most common molecular explanation for the $P_c(4312)$: the $P_c(4312)$ pentaquark is merely $8.9\,{\rm MeV}$ below the $\bar{D} \Sigma_c$ threshold.

 The question is whether this is compatible with the expected binding of the $P_{cs}(4459)$ as a $\bar{D}^* \Xi_c$ molecule.
 Owing to the lack of explicit light-spin dependence, the only difference between the OBE descriptions of the $P_c(4312)$ and $P_{cs}(4459)$ is scalar meson exchange (the strength of vector meson being identical in both cases).
-While the $\Sigma_c$ baryon contains two non-strange light-quarks the $\Xi_c$ contains only one, and if we assume a $\sigma$ that does not couple to the non-strange light-quarks we will have
+While the $\Sigma_c$ baryon contains two non-strange light-quarks, the $\Xi_c$ contains only one and if we assume a $\sigma$ that does not couple to the non-strange light-quarks we will have

 which will translate into considerably less attraction (and binding) for the $P_{cs}(4459)$.
-In contrast if the $\sigma$ couples with approximately the same strength to the strange quark within the $\Xi_c$, we will have
+In contrast, if the $\sigma$ couples with approximately the same strength to the strange quark within the $\Xi_c$, we will have

 where the superscript $^{\rm FS}$ indicates that the coupling is now flavor-symmetric (in the sense of identical coupling strengths with the $q = u, d, s$ quarks).
 That is, if the $\sigma$ couples equally to all the light-quarks, the binding of the $P_c(4312)$ and $P_{cs}(4459)$ molecules will be approximately the same.